aklinker1/publish-browser-extension/README.md

    ```
    > [!WARNING]
    >
    > Make sure to set the Firefox channel to "unlisted", chrome's publish target to "trustedTesters", and don't submit the extension for review for Chrome or Edge.
-This will prevent you from accidentally releasing one of the test extensions publically.
+This will prevent you from accidentally releasing one of the test extensions publicly.
 5. Run the dev commands to upload a test extension to the stores:
    ```sh
    pnpm dev:all